christine-gk416/david-kelley-photography/README.md

 ### Databases used

-For development, I used the sqlite3 database that comes with Djanga.
+For development, I used the sqlite3 database that comes with Django.
 A PostgreSQL database through Heroku is in use for the deployed live site.

 ### Django apps and models